Chapter 5123:1-6 Accessing Confidential Personal Information

 (G) Valid reasons for authorized employees to access confidential personal information

-Pursuant to the requirements of division (B)(2) of section 1347.15 of the Revised Code, performing the following functions constitutes valid reasons for authorized employees to access confidential personal information:
+personal information Performing the following functions constitutes valid reasons for authorized employees to access confidential personal information:

 (1) Responding to a public records request.